Summary

 Notable Quotes

-"Our future is made up of today's decisions, today's relationships, and today's commitments."
+"Our future is made up of today’s decisions, relationships, practices, and commitments—what do we need to practice now?"

 More Videos